 findings should be included in the monthly board report or

 put together in a separate correspondence sheet.

-Every director must complete four (4) classroom and three (3)
+Every director must complete seven (7) classroom and/or

 student club/organization presentations per semester in order to

 promote and enhance the Board of Director’s yearly Strategic